-Figure 1 - A dual axis model
+Figure 1.
+A dual axis model

-The presented model has not only a descriptive purpose; in a dynamic fashion, the four facts characterizing the IoT can also represent evolutionary stages, describing the shifts between different categories of innovation that took place.
-Stage 1, which stems from Fact 1, is the starting point of this innovation, as for most of the innovation discontinuities.
-This shift dramatically changed both the architecture and component, and started the revolution of the IPs.
-According to Kärkkäinen (2003), items are able to be unique and fully traceable among all of the supply chain and the user experience.
-This is a purely radical innovation because it breaks through all past manufacturer and user experience.
-Stage 2 is not a paradigm shift.
-The architecture that connects the objects does not change, but added components permit the object to autonomously interact, so as to be "active" (Fact 2), with the environment in which they are embedded, thanks to sensing and active modules.
+Downloaded by UNIVERSITA DEGLI STUDI DI FIRENZE At 01:56 24 March 2016 (PT) Figure 2. to be "active" (Fact 2), with the environment in which they are embedded, thanks to sensing and active modules.
 Consequently Stage 3 is an architectural shift; the new interconnections between objects and sensors permit the transfer of information across a network of the web, producing big flows of data (Big Data) (Fact 3).
 Thanks to the IoT environment, the information produced directly by the items is not isolated, but evolves in a populated environment made by other active and interconnected items.
 This is what we actually define as the IoT; thus Stage 4 is the final shift of the evolution, and simply regards the way in which a firm can be able to use the data.
 Stage 4 is the natural evolution among the previous phases.
 The first involves the IoT as an environment populated by unique identified items; the second shows the IoT as a "world" composed by active items, and the third shows the IoT as a complex environment where items, as a result of the aforementioned facts, produces a constant flow of data.
 Thus, Stage 4 regards not the data themselves, but the use of data.
-It involves the knowledge produced by items as a base for decision-making; it involves the awareness of an interconnected environment.
+It involves the knowledge produced by items as a base for decision making; it involves the awareness of an interconnected environment.
 The level of technology advancement in this final step is very low but has more impact on firms because it permits the use of items to respond and make decisions in a completely new way.
 The facts shown before also have an impact in terms of the evolutionary process of this innovation.

-Despite the definition of innovation for the IoT used by Gubbi and colleagues, they stated an articulated definition that covers our model.
-They stated that the IoT is "a radical evolution of the current Internet into a network of interconnected objects that not only harvests information from the environment (sensing) and interacts with the physical world (actuation/command/control), but also uses existing Internet standards to provide services for information transfer, analytics, applications, and communications."
-(Gubbi et al., 2013, p.
+Despite the definition of innovation for the IoT used by Gubbi et al., they stated an articulated definition that covers our model.
+They stated that the IoT is "a radical evolution of the current Internet into a network of interconnected objects that not only harvests information from the environment (sensing) and interacts with the physical world (actuation/command/control), but also uses existing Internet standards to provide services for information transfer, analytics, applications, and communications" (Gubbi et al., 2013, p.
 1646).